Contacts |

 - Loose motor branch circuit.

-- Motor circuit is not 3-phase.
+- Motor circuit is not three-phase.

 - Voltage unbalance on feeder.